Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Theory of Hybrid Scattering Networks

-Theorem~\ref{thm:main-2} provides a large class of situations where scattering filters are able to discriminate between two nodes even if GCN filters are not.
+Theorem~\ref{thm:main-2-new} provides a large class of situations where scattering filters are able to discriminate between two nodes even if networks with smaller receptive fields are not.
 In particular, even if the $K+L$ step neighborhood of $v$ and $\phi(v)$ are isomorphic, it is possible for there to exist a $u$ in this $K+L$ step neighborhood such that a $K$-intrinsic node feature takes different values at $u$ and $\phi(u)$.
-Theorem~\ref{thm:main-2} shows that scattering will produce differing representations of these two nodes (i.e., $v$ and $\phi(v)$), while Theorem~\ref{thm:main-1} shows that GCN will not.
-The following two remarks discuss minor variations of Theorem~\ref{thm:main-2}.

-\begin{rem} The absolute value operation is not monotonic.
-Therefore, Theorem~\ref{thm:main-2} cannot be directly applied in this case.
+Theorem~\ref{thm:main-2-new} shows that scattering will produce differing representations of $v$ and $\phi(v)$, while Theorem~\ref{thm:main-1-new} shows that an $L$-layer AC-GNNs like GCN will not.
+In the remarks below we will discuss minor variations of Theorem~\ref{thm:main-2-new}.
+In the appendix~\ref{sec:apx-mod-main-2}, we will also present a modified version of Theorem~\ref{thm:main-2-new}, where the assumption of no coincidental correspondence is replaced by an assumption on the (generalized) path between the structural differences and the investigated node. \begin{rem} The absolute value operation is not monotonic.
+Therefore, Theorem~\ref{thm:main-2-new} cannot be directly applied in this case.
 However, the above result and all subsequent results can be extended to the case $\sigma=|\cdot|$ as long as certain pathological cases are avoided.
-Namely, Theorem \ref{thm:main-2} will remain valid as long as the features at $u$ are assumed not the be negatives the features at $\phi(u)$, i.e., $\bX[u]\neq-\bX[\phi(u)]$ for nodes $u\in\interior\left(\nbh_{\underline{v}}^{d}\right)$, and similarly to Remark~\ref{rem:coincident-extended}, we also must assume that the diffused node features are not negatives of each other.
+Namely, Theorem \ref{thm:main-2-new} will remain valid as long as the features at $u$ are assumed not to be the negatives of the features at $\phi(u)$, i.e., $\bX[u]\neq-\bX[\phi(u)]$ for nodes $u\in\interior\left(\nbh_{\underline{v}}^{d}\right)$, and similarly we must modify Definition~\ref{def:nocc} to avoid, for example, the case where $\sum_{w\in \nbh_u \cap U_{j-1}} d_w^{-1} \bX^{j-1}[w] =-\sum_{w\in \nbh_u \cap U_{j-1}} d_{\phi(w)}^{-1} \bX^{j-1}[\phi(w)]$.
 We note that while this condition is complex, it is rarely violated in practice. \end{rem}